Prajkta1920/finpulse_a_decade_of_banking_stock_intelligence_python_power_bi_/README.md

 <h2><a class="anchor" id="overview"></a>Overview</h2>

-This project provides a comprehensive 10-year analysis of the Indian petroleum sector, covering six major listed companies, including one private entity and five PSUs.
-Utilizing Excel, Python, and Power BI,After conducted a deep dive into sector-wide performance and individual company health through metrics like OPM, CAGR, and market capitalization.
-The analysis compares the operational efficiency of the private sector against PSUs, evaluating key indicators such as net profit, total turnover, and year-on-year growth ratios.
+This project provides a comprehensive 10-year analysis of the Indian banking sector, covering major listed financial institutions, including high-growth private entities and leading Public Sector Undertakings (PSUs).
+Utilizing Python for statistical modeling and Power BI for interactive visualization, the study conducts a deep dive into sector-wide performance and individual bank health through metrics like Yearly Returns, Liquidity Ratios, and Market Turnover.
+- The analysis compares the operational efficiency of the private sector against PSUs, evaluating key indicators such as average trade value, delivery percentages, and year-on-year growth ratios.
-- A core component of the study is a specialized risk and volatility assessment that mathematically categorizes stocks into three distinct risk levels—Low, Medium, and  High—based on their historical impact.
+- A core component of the study is a specialized risk and volatility assessment that mathematically categorizes stocks into distinct risk levels—Stability-focused, Alpha-generating, and Volatile—based on their historical price spreads and high-low volatility indices.
-- The project culminates in interactive dashboards that visualize revenue trends and performance benchmarks to offer clear, data-backed insights into the industry.
+- The project culminates in interactive dashboards that visualize cumulative investment growth and performance benchmarks to offer clear, data-backed insights into the industry’s resilience.
-- This systematic approach simplifies the complexities of the petroleum market, offering a detailed roadmap of the sector’s historical growth and stability patterns.
+- This systematic approach simplifies the complexities of the banking market, offering a detailed roadmap of the sector’s historical stability patterns and long-term wealth creation potential.

 ---

 <h2><a class="anchor" id="Problem-Statement"></a>Problem Statement</h2>
-Investors often avoid Indian petroleum stocks because they are scared of high volatility and unpredictable price swings.
-- Without clear data, it is difficult for them to distinguish between safe, steady investments and high-risk ones.
-- This project solves that problem by using 10 years of data to simplify complex market fluctuations into clear, actionable risk levels.
+Investors often hesitate to enter the Indian banking sector due to high market volatility and unpredictable price fluctuations.
+Without a robust analytical framework, distinguishing between stable, long-term assets and high-risk speculative stocks remains a significant challenge.
+This project addresses this gap by leveraging 10 years of historical market data to simplify complex fluctuations into clear, actionable risk categories, providing a data-driven roadmap for informed investment decision-making.

 ---
 <h2><a class="anchor" id="Tools-Technologies"></a>Tools and Technologies</h2>